 - Whisk in the eggs and cook, stirring often, until set.
 Transfer to a plate.

-- Soften the butter in the center of the skillet, then add cold rice to the skillet and stir to combine with the vegetables.
-Press down into the pan to brown the rice lightly for a couple of minutes - you'll hearing popping and sizzling and that's what you want - then stir and repeat a few times.
+- Soften 2 tablespoons of butter in the center of the skillet, then add cold rice to the skillet and stir to combine with the vegetables.
+Press down into the pan to brown the rice lightly for a couple of minutes – you'll hearing popping and sizzling and that's what you want – then stir and repeat a few times.
 It's ok if the rice is chunky; it will break up a bit as it warms.

 - Return the egg to the skillet and stir to heat through.